fletcher86/simple-rest-service/README.md

 # simple-rest-service

-This is a simple rest service running in spring boot deployed in a docker container
+This is a simple rest service running in spring boot deployed in a docker container.
+The cool thing about spring boot is you don't have to deploy a war into a servlet container.
+This spring boot app already has tomcat embedded and wires your controller(s) into tomcat directly so you don't have to worry about conflicting jars between your app and the servlet containers jars.
+The jar produced from this build is executable (or can be made executable) and contains all the necessary jars to run the application.

 In a terminal window, clone the repo: